Franco-Djoutsop/Franco-Djoutsop/README.md

 - 👋 Hi, I’m @Franco-Djoutsop
-- 👀 I’m interested in all things which concern computer science
+- 👀 I’m interested in all things which concern AI, web programing
-- 🌱 I’m currently learning programming langages like javascript and her frameworks,python,php and also the web programming like html/css
+- 🌱 I’m currently learning programming langages like javascript with her frameworks,python and also the web programming like html/css
-- 💞️ I’m looking to collaborate on everybody who know something about computer science.
+- 💞️ I’m looking to collaborate on everybody who know something about topics above.
 - 📫 How to reach me: you can send me mail in my email adress

 <!---